You can use the delete()

-if the Map
+if the element was present in the Map

-object contained the element and was removed or false
+object and successfully removed, or false

 if the element does not exist.